-The one-time termination benefits and employee severance costs to be incurred in relation to these restructuring activities are accounted for in accordance with ASC Topic 420, Exit or Disposal Cost Obligations, and ASC Topic 712, Compensation - Nonretirement Postemployment Benefits, respectively.
-The Company recognizes a liability and the related expense for these restructuring costs when the liability is incurred and can be measured.
-Restructuring accruals are based upon management estimates at the time and can change depending upon changes in facts and circumstances subsequent to the date the original liability was recorded.
+The one-time termination benefits and employee severance costs incurred in relation to these restructuring activities were accounted for in accordance with ASC Topic 420, Exit or Disposal Cost Obligations, and ASC Topic 712, Compensation - Nonretirement Postemployment Benefits, respectively.
+The Company recognized a liability and the related expense for these restructuring costs when the liability was incurred and could be measured.
+Restructuring accruals were based upon management estimates at the time and could change depending upon changes in facts and circumstances subsequent to the date the original liability was recorded.
+The effect of these restructuring activities was included within General and administrative on the Condensed Consolidated Statements of Operations and Comprehensive Income

-Changes to the restructuring liability during the thirteen weeks ended November 27, 2021 were as follows:
+Changes to the restructuring liability during the thirty-nine weeks ended May 28, 2022 were as follows:

-(In thousands) Termination benefits and severance Other Restructuring liability Balance as of August 28, 2021 \$ 851 \$ \$ 851 Charges 44 28 72 Cash payments (748) (28) (776) Balance as of November 27, 2021 \$ 147 \$ \$ 147
+(In thousands) Termination b and severa Other Restructuring liability

+Balance as of August 28, 2021 \$ 851 \$ \$ 851

+Charges 52 76 128

+Cash payments (903) (76) (979)

+Balance as of May 28, 2022 \$ \$ \$